Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: New bounds on separating redundancy

 The crucial point is that, unlike the probabilistic proof of Theorem \ref{upb:probabilistic}, the proofs of Theorems \ref{thm:probabilistic} and \ref{thm:probabilistic2} do not require a probability space in which a randomly chosen matrix is typically $l$-separating.
 Hence, our bounds can be sharper as long as we can make a good estimate of the required number of additional rows.

-One weakness of Theorems \ref{thm:probabilistic} and \ref{thm:probabilistic2} is that these probabilistic bounds tend to give larger estimates as the alphabet size $q$ increases.
+One weakness of Theorems \ref{thm:probabilistic} and \ref{thm:probabilistic2} is that these probabilistic bounds depend on $q$.
+Indeed, they become looser as the alphabet size $q$ increases and give larger estimates for nonbinary linear codes.
 This contrasts with the fact that the lower bound in Theorem \ref{thm:lwb} is independent of $q$.
-In the remainder of this subsection, we show that a simple trick can give an alternative bound that mitigates this weakness to an extent.
+In the remainder of this subsection, we show that a simple trick can give an alternative bound that mitigates this weakness to some extent.

 \begin{theorem} Let $\mathcal{C}$ be an $[n,k,d]_q$ linear code.
 For any $l \leq \min\{d,n-k\}-1$, the $l$-separating redundancy $s_l(\mathcal{C})$ satisfies

 where $b_l = \binom{n}{l}-\binom{n-k}{l}$ and